pingcap/docs/ticdc/troubleshoot-ticdc.md

 ## The `[CDC:ErrS3StorageAPI]external storage api: NotImplemented` error is reported when I use TiCDC and enable Redo.
 What should I do?

 This error might be caused by the external storage not fully supporting the `s3://` protocol.
-You can replace it with another protocol, such as `gs://`, if you are using GCS.
+You can replace it with another protocol, such as `gs://`, if you are using Google Cloud Storage (GCS).